runatlantis/atlantis/runatlantis.io/docs/using-atlantis.md

 ```
 atlantis plan -d dir -- -var 'foo=bar'
 ```
-If you always need to append a certain flag, see [atlantis.yaml Use Cases](/guide/atlantis-yaml-use-cases.html#adding-extra-arguments-to-terraform-commands).
+If you always need to append a certain flag, see [Custom Workflow Use Cases](custom-workflows.html#adding-extra-arguments-to-terraform-commands).

 ---
 ## atlantis apply